Stormers: Franchise history

 In 2012, the Stormers topped the log for the first time, after being undefeated at home and winning almost all their South African conference games, the Stormers headed to the Semi Finals with a guaranteed home final if they won, however the Sharks managed to knock out the Cape side and left them wondering for a second straight year, this was to be revenged in October when Province gave the Sharks payback by winning the Currie Cup against them.

 In 2013 the Stormers had a tough start to the season, and despite winning their last six matches it was not enough to secure a play-off spot as they ended the season in seventh place, the following year the Cape side ended in 11th place after winning nine and losing nine games, however in 2015 they managed to qualify for the play-off once more after winning the South African conference before going down to the Brumbies in a home play-off match at Newlands.

 With the departure of Allister Coetzee at the end of the 2015 season, the Stormers appointed former Springbok centre Robbie Fleck as the new head coach in 2016.

-With 2020 being the last season at Newlands rugby stadium, a new head coach in John Dobson and a forward pack loaded with world cup winning Springboks, the class of 2020 will fancy their chances of bringing back some long-awaited silverware as a farewell gift to the old faithful.
+The 2020 season was the last to be played at Newlands rugby stadium.
+John Dobson served as head coach, and the forward pack included several Springboks, who had won the 2019 Rugby World Cup.

 In December 2023, it was announced that 74% of the shares in WP Professional Rugby (Pty) Ltd had been acquired by the Red Disa consortium, consisting of the Cape Town-based investment holding company Fynbos Ekwiteit, Ardagh Glass Packaging and the investment company Marble Head Investments.

 In March 2024, it was announced that the vacant position of Chief Executive Officer (CEO) had been filled by Johan le Roux.
 At the same time, John Dobson has now taken on the role of Director of Rugby in addition to his duties as Head Coach of the Stormers.